hammoudiproject/SuperpixelGridMasks/README.md

 # What is SuperpixelGridMasks?

 SuperpixelGridMasks is a data augmentation approach which permits to generate various complementary images from original sensor-based data of varied natures e.g. X-Ray scans,  vehicular scenes, people images (see data samples).
 This approach allows to increase the size of your image-based training datasets towards expecting better performances in your analysis tasks.
 Experiments have shown that the approach can be efficient for image classification tasks.
 This work is currently under review.
-Once reviewed, source codes will be publicly made available online.
+Once reviewed, source codes and complementary results will be publicly made available online.

 For more details about this work: